- What is wind energy?

 Prior to constructing its wind turbine in Lewes, the University of Delaware engaged experts to conduct several studies, including ones on avian and acoustic effects.
 UD also reviewed additional studies and reports, and held meetings in the community to identify potential concerns of nearby residents.
 UD also attended City Council and Lewes Board of Public Works meetings where the wind turbine was on the agenda and discussed.
 Visit our Background Documents page to learn more about the studies.

-The UD wind turbine was created for research purposes, and several projects are taking place.
-A study on the turbine's effects on birds and bats is under way, and a corrosion study that will shed light on salt water's effect on sea-based wind turbines is taking place near the base of the wind turbine.
-Several other projects are getting off the ground, including one on the structural response of the turbine's tower to forces such as wind, and another on drive train wear of the gearbox.
+The UD wind turbine was created for research purposes, and several projects have taken place.
+A study on the turbine's effects on birds and bats was completed, and a corrosion study shed light on salt water's effect on sea-based wind turbines is taking place near the base of the wind turbine.
 So far, studies on the turbine cross many disciplines and involve a microbiologist, ecologists, marine physicists, engineers, and marine policy specialists.
 Check our news page for the latest updates on projects.

 Repairing wind turbines is very costly.
 Such efforts can require a crane and other expensive equipment in addition to the purchase of replacement parts.
 For that reason, wind turbines are designed to be very reliable, low-maintenance machines.
 While there are electrical or component failures of wind turbines, overall turbines are some of the most reliable machines available today.
 To ensure the UD wind turbine’s reliability, Gamesa is servicing the wind turbine under an operation and maintenance agreement.
 Two UD personnel have received maintenance training as well.